 1. Avoid Eating Out

-As an advantage I know cooking, and managing quick and easy meals is no hard task for me.
+As an advantage, I know cooking, and managing quick and easy meals is no hard task for me.
 I sort of learned that art while completing my study abroad.
 Similarly, if you’re serious about saving money, you need to start cooking or eat cheap processed food.

-2. Lose The Car
+2. Ditch The Car

 Now you’d say you run your car on CNG (as most frugal, new age hipsters, do in New Delhi, to make it economic).
 Let’s understand this using a sheet of paper and a pen.
 Write down all the money you’ve spent buying it.
-Add it with the figure you’d hopelessly donated to insurance companies so far.
+Add it to the figure you’d hopelessly donated to insurance companies so far.
 Then write an approximate for all the fuel and repairing cost till date.
 After taking a deep breath and adding the last two figures as well – see what did you get?
 Probably a large sum of money.
 I am sure you could travel another continent with that.